camilacsserra/recommendation_dishes_software/README.md

 Recommendation_Dishes_Software is a Python terminal program designed to help users explore traditional dishes from various countries.
 It provides information about ingredients, preparation time, and common allergens associated with each dish.
 By selecting a country, users can access a list of its traditional dishes.

 The next phase of development for this project involves expanding the functionality of the Menu_Tool class.
-The aim is to incorporate modules that can automatically generate a weekly menu and a corresponding shopping list based on user input.
+The aim is to incorporate methods that can automatically generate a weekly menu and a corresponding shopping list based on user input.
 This enhancement will provide users with a convenient way to plan their meals and organize their grocery shopping.

 ## Installation